Accessible Travel Policy

 For journeys planned in advance, you can book assistance through Southeastern (as well as any other train company) for journeys that are either direct or involve connections and other train companies on the National Rail network.

-To book assistance you’ll need to book at least 12 hours in advance of the start of your journey or up to 10pm the day before – whichever is the shorter timeframe.
+To book assistance you’ll need to book at least 6 hours in advance of the start of your journey.

 Our Passenger Assist team is available 24 hours a day, and every day except Christmas Day.
 They can also be contacted by filling out a form on our website.
 Once you have made a booking you will be given a confirmation number, a copy of the booking can also be sent by email.